 Equal Opportunity Work at the Department of Physics

 Welcome to the web pages on equal opportunity work at the Department of Physics.
 Since the relative share of women is underrepresented at all levels of qualification, the physics department has the task of striving for equality in the long term through additional measures at all levels.
-This includes projects that are already aimed at schoolgirls to get them interested in physics and prepare them for university studies, but also at female students and doctoral candidates.
+This includes projects already aimed at schoolgirls to get them interested in physics and prepare them for university studies, but also at female students and doctoral candidates.
 We would like to present these projects and measures to you on these web pages and motivate you to participate.

 International Women's Day